 Costa Rica has a new giant space radar that can track orbital debris

-The radar can track both active satellites,and for space debris, which makes up the overwhelming majority of man-made objects found in orbit.
-They will be followed by LeoLabs clients - satellite operators, defense, space and regulatory agencies, insurance and scientific institutions.
+The radar can monitor both active satellites, and space debris, which makes up the vast majority of man-made objects discovered in orbit.
+They will be monitored by LeoLabs' clients - satellite operators, defense, space and regulatory agencies, insurance and scientific institutions.

 War of satellites: how thousands of robots collect information about everything in space